Find flights

 What are the cheapest airlines that fly to South America?

-The cheapest airlines flying from Singapore to South America are Turkish Airlines, British Airways and Ethiopian Air.
+The cheapest airlines flying from Singapore to South America are Turkish Airlines, Cathay Pacific and British Airways.

 Rainfall in South America by month